Recurrent UTIs and the IC Connection

 This is an exciting finding because it opens up new avenues for both prevention and treatment of related conditions.
 Especially for those suffering from IC, it means that by addressing the microbiome in your gut and first restoring the bacterial balance there, you should be able to simultaneously alter the microbiome in your bladder and reduce the occurrence of UTIs and IC symptoms.
 By working to decrease inflammation in your gut and improve your immune function, you can start to reverse the dysbiosis in your bladder and free yourself from bladder pain and irritation.

 How do you treat a UTI?

 Working to address the root causes of inflammation and dysbiosis is the first step towards restoring balance and achieving health.
 While antibiotics can often be prescribed in the case of a UTI, chronic infections put you at risk of developing antibiotic resistance.
-Antibiotics can also further disrupt the microbial balance in your gut and vagina.
+Antibiotics can also further disrupt the microbial balance in your gut, bladder, and vagina.